 Digital marketing can have the opposite effect

 And yet, in many, many cases, the emotional benefit of digital marketing is neither confidence or empowerment.
-In fact, in many cases, it’s complete opposite.
+In fact, in many cases, it’s the complete opposite.

 Very topically, we got an email invite from a Sydney-based educational provider today selling a course in Digital Marketing.
 We see tons of these types of emails.
 But what caught our eye was the cover note from the marketing partner who sponsored the email :-